Commercial Building Disclosure Regulator Performance Framework Report

 The Regulator Performance Framework applies from 1 July 2015, with the first assessment period being the 2015-16 financial year.

 The Commercial Building Disclosure Forum (CBDF) has been approved by the Minister as the stakeholder consultation mechanism for externally verifying and providing assurance for the CBD Program Regulator Performance Framework 2015-16 Self‑Assessment Report against the agreed metrics.
-The 2015–16 assessment report has been endorsed by the CBDF, certified by the Secretary of the Department of the Environment and Energy and provided to the Minister for the Environment and Energy.
+The 2015–16 assessment report has been endorsed by the CBDF, certified by the Secretary of the Department of Industry, Science, Energy and Resources and provided to the Minister for the Environment and Energy.

 To read the CBD Regulator Performance Framework Self-Assessment Report 2015–16 click here.